passiv/snaptrade-php-sdk/README.md

 ##### userSecret: `string`<a id="usersecret-string"></a>

-SnapTrade User Secret randomly generated by SnapTrade.
-This is privileged information and if compromised, should be rotated via the SnapTrade API.
+SnapTrade User Secret.
+This is a randomly generated string and should be stored securely.
+If compromised, please rotate it via the [rotate user secret endpoint](/reference/Authentication/Authentication_resetSnapTradeUserSecret).

 #### 🔄 Return<a id="🔄-return"></a>